jumiverse/jumiverse.github.io/preview/2022-12-18-chicken-broth.md

 - Bony organic chicken from the farm
 - Salt
 - Pepper
-- Vegetables such as carrots, celery, leek and onions
+- Vegetables such as carrots, celery, leek and onions, garlic
-- 2 bay leaves
+- Bay leaves, Juniper berries, Marjoram, Pepper
 - Water

 # Steps
-- From the chicken rmove all the giblets
+- From the chicken remove all the giblets
 - Wash inside and outside and pat dry
 - Chop carrots, celery, leek and onions
 - Place all ingredients including water in a soup kettle